turuluu/clima/README.md

 Here "Configuration" is an arbitrary name, no magic there.
 The inherited `Schema` class defines the attributes (i.e. `a` and `x` in this example).

-Note the specific formatting of the `Schema` subclass:
+Note the specific formatting of the `Schema` subclass follows the format:

         # attribute[: type] = default value  [# Description for the --help]

+The values in square brackets `[]` are optional.

+For example:

         a: str = 'A'  # a description

 `a` is the attribute that can be called in the code later with `c.a`.
 In this example, it has a type of 'str' and a default value of 'A'.
-The values in square brackets `[]` are optional.

 Clima parses the comment after the definition for the command-line help printout.
 In other words, Clima parses all of these parts to be displayed when the program is called using the argument '--help'.
 For example like this: